Read and Share

 View in browser

-More on retail attraction appears regularly in the pages of Downtown Idea Exchange newsletter.
+More on business recruitment and retention appears regularly in the pages of Downtown Idea Exchange newsletter.

 Click below to learn more about Downtown Idea Exchange and other resources for revitalizing downtowns and commercial corridors.